 I was pleasantly surprised4 when my application was approved and I was appointed for a one year term as a superior court judge pro tem.
 I was excited and eager to work hard and do justice.

-Determined to be honest and honorable, I decided to recuse myself on all drug related cases.5 To avoid being accused of having secret or illegitimate motives, I drafted a detailed six page minute entry explaining the legal reasons underlying my anticipated recusal.
+Determined to be honest and honorable, I decided to recuse myself on all drug-related cases.5 To avoid being accused of having a secret or illegitimate motives, I drafted a detailed six-page minute entry explaining the legal reasons underlying my anticipated recusal.
 I believed the parties had a right to know why I refused to hear their case.
 After all, the government, including judges, are supposed to be agents of the people; not masters.

 Shortly after I began my court calendar, a friendly law enforcement officer arrived with several routine arrest warrants to be signed.
 All but one of the proposed arrest warrants were for drug cases.
 The other was for a questionable gun case.
 I informed the law enforcement officer of my principled refusal to consider his warrants and sent him away.
 To my surprise, the officer informed me of his support before he left to seek out a more agreeable judge.6

 Without my knowledge, the clerk e-mailed my recusal minute entry to her supervisor who forwarded it to the presiding criminal judge of the superior court.
 I soon found myself on the telephone with an angry judge who voiced his disagreement with my legal reasoning by referring to my minute entry as “bullshit.”
 He ordered me not to issue my minute entry on any cases until after he consulted with the presiding judge of the superior court.7 He promised a quick call back.